 FEATURE PRESCRIPTION 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 On to end of op.
+As the trees gain stature inspect at each maintenance visit for issues such as disease, damage due to gales etc. ı New woodland long term management.
+Manage to maximise growth and good form.
+After 10 years inspect to determine whether thinning/coppicing would be beneficial.
+Works to favour the growth of long-term species of stature such as oak, beech and lime.
+Leave arisings among the trees for invertebrates.
+Repeat the process after year 20.
 Standard trees Ensure new trees are regularly watered during extended periods of dry weather.
 Implement watering using the watering point/system based on site.
 Ensure that the stakes are upright and firm and the ties are secure.
 Remove weeds.
 Maintain weed free under the trees (1.5 m dia. circle) by either hand weeding or application of an appropriate herbicide.
 Check at each visit especially in the autumn and make a note of any dead or dying plants and replace them that autumn until 100% success achieved.
-As the trees gain stature inspect at each maintenance visit for issues such as disease, damage due to gales etc. of Where damage/disease take appropriate action to ensure the tree line is safe (e.g. no danger to people on site due to falling limbs etc.), undertaking remedial pruning where necessary outside of the nesting bird season which runs from March to August inclusive.